kornesh/grab-challenge/README.md

 # Grab AI Challenge: Traffic Management

-Each of the `geohash6` can be considered a separate discontinous time series.
-Traditional time series method like ARIMA can make good prediction for series specific problems but it doesn't scale well to predict thousands of series as it fails to capture the general patterns among those series.
+Each of the `geohash6` can be considered as a separate discontinous time series.
+Traditional time series methods like ARIMA can make good predictions on series specific problems but it doesn't scale well to predict thousands of series as it fails to capture the general patterns among those series.

 I'll be taking minimalistic approach to feature engineering since I'll be only considering neural networks which are capable of learning features automatically.

+Models performance is only one of four criterias that is being considered for [this challenge](https://www.aiforsea.com/traffic-management).
+Instead of solely focusing on achieving best model performance possible, I am more interested in exploring newer and much more efficient architectures like [WaveNet](https://arxiv.org/abs/1711.10433) and [Neural ODE](https://arxiv.org/abs/1806.07366).

 # Model 1: Sliding Window with LSTM (Final solution)
 ```